 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Most of the main attractions are now sadly gone, such as the huge water towers designed by Isambard Kingdom Brunel, the original park railway station and a massive aquarium.
-However, there still are lots of fun (and some rather unique) attractions to enjoy so here is our activity guide for Crystal Palace Park:
+Most of the original Crystal Palace Park attractions are now sadly gone, such as the huge water towers designed by Isambard Kingdom Brunel, the original park railway station and a massive aquarium.
+Today, there are still lots of things to do in Crystal Palace Park.

 Crystal Palace Dinosaurs Park

-Recently, the dinosaurs have sadly fallen into a state of disrepair with chipped paint and cracked tails (ouch!) so work is underway to restore them, with the fundraising work endorsed by the likes of the London Mayor and Slash, formerly of Guns and Roses (who knew?!).
+Recently, the Crystal Palace Park dinosaurs have sadly fallen into a state of disrepair with chipped paint and cracked tails (ouch!) so work is underway to restore them, with the fundraising work endorsed by the likes of the London Mayor and Slash, formerly of Guns and Roses (who knew?!).

 Guy The Gorilla